 If you've configured your machines with SSH keys, you must specify the SSH public/private key pair your configuration file using the SSHPublicKey and SSHPrivateKey fields.

 mkdir -p ICM

-If you change one or more from the defaults in this way, you must ensure that the ports you specify are open.
+If you change one or more of these fields from the defaults as illustrated, you must ensure that the ports you specify are open.

 ||Docker (TLS mode)